 Python Fundamentals#

 Almost all computer programs can be broken down into simple operations that are stringed together to perform complex tasks.
-In this section, we introduce core Python concepts and syntax that would be required to write Python programs.
+In this section, we introduce core Python concepts and syntax that are required to write Python programs.

 Variables#

-A key component of programming is the storage of information in a computer memory as variables.
-It is a way to assign small blocks of data with a label that is human-readable.
+A key component of programming is the storage of information in computer memory as variables.
+Variables are a way to assign human-readable labels to blocks of data.
 We will start with simple numerical and string variables.

 Numerics#

-Numerical values can be of type float with decimals or of type int (integers).
+Numerical values can be of type float (numbers with decimals) or of type int (integers).
 Floats are mainly used for arithmetic while integers are commonly used to count or index arrays.
+Let’s create a variable:

 x = 1